MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	Set-AzureStorageBlobContent -Blob $newname -Container $container -File $path -Context $context -Force
 	</pre>

-1. Use the script you just created to rename one of the blobs in the "images" container.
-For example, if the existing blob is named CIMG6945.jpg and you want to rename it to CIMG1234.jpg, and if the path to the image you uploaded to the blob is "images/CIMG6945.jpg", use the following command to execute the Bash script:
+1. Now use the script you just created to rename one of the blobs in the "images" container.
+Use the following command to execute the Bash script:

 	<pre>
-	sh renameblob.sh images CIMG6945.jpg CIMG1234.jpg images/CIMG6945.jpg
+	sh renameblob.sh images Desktop_Cortana_Pillar3.jpg Cortana.jpg resources/Desktop_Cortana_Pillar3.jpg
 	</pre>

 	The equivalent PowerShell command is:

 	<pre>
-	.\renameblob.ps1 images CIMG6945.jpg CIMG1234.jpg images\CIMG6945.jpg
+	.\renameblob.ps1 images Desktop_Cortana_Pillar3.jpg Cortana.jpg resources/Desktop_Cortana_Pillar3.jpg
 	</pre>

-1. Return to the [Azure Portal](https://portal.azure.com/), open the "images" container, and confirm that the blob was renamed.
+1. Return to the [Azure Portal](https://portal.azure.com/), open the "images" container, and confirm that the blob named Desktop\_Cortana\_Pillar3.jpg was renamed to Cortana.jpg.
+(If the blade showing the contents of the "images" container is still open in the portal, you will need to click the blade's Refresh button to see the change.)

 There's much more you can do when scripting the Azure CLI than these simple examples demonstrate.
 For example, you can pipe the output from **azure** commands to other commands such as **grep** and **awk**, and you can use the -v (or --verbose) switch to output JSON data.
 For more information and some cool examples, see [How to script the Azure CLI for Mac, Linux, and Windows](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/#how-to-script-the-azure-cli-for-mac-linux-and-windows) on the Azure Web site.